 Yoga is a mind-and-body practice that originated in India more than 5,000 years ago.
 It focuses on thoughtful breathing, meditation, and gentle stretches that result in a series of poses.

-Yoga is an effective way to improve your circulation.
-In turn, that lessens pain and swelling.
-Improved circulation also can boost healing after surgery.
-In addition, practicing yoga can release muscular and emotional tension.
+Yoga is an effective way to improve your circulation and lessen pain.
+In addition, practicing Yoga can release muscular and emotional tension.
 This promotes relaxation and calms the mind.

 GETTING STARTED